 You can get monounsaturated fat from:

-- oils like olive, canola and grape seed oil
+- oils like olive, canola, rice bran and grape seed oil

 - lean meat

-Omega-6 is a type of polyunsaturated fat.
-You can get it from vegetable oils like sunflower, peanut, canola and soy oils.
+Omega-6 fatty acids are another kind of polyunsaturated fat.
+You can get them from vegetable oils like sunflower, peanut, canola and soy oils.

-- palm and coconut oil in processed foods like biscuits, chips and slices
+- palm and coconut oil used in home cooking, commercial frying, or the production of commercial foods like biscuits, chips and slices

 - full-fat dairy products like butter and cream.

 - commercially made cakes and biscuits